Isotopical/isotopical/public/assets/collections/posts/ionic-in-isotopical.md

 # HTML, CSS, and JavaScript

 One of the most powerful features of Ionic is that it implements all of this magic using just HTML, CSS, and JavaScript.
 The 100+ UI components that make up the arsenal are standard Web Components built from StencilJS, as I mentioned earlier.
 What all of this really means to the developer is they can use their existing skills and tool chain to accomplish amazing user experiences.

+As I have been working with HTML and JavaScript since 1996, and CSS since 1997, being able to utilize skills I have honing for over two decades was quite an attractive option.
+And although Ionic was designed as hybrid mobile solution, its use of Web technologies means it can also be used for any type of web app or general website.

+# The Right Choice

+It is important to weight the pros and cons for the technology stack to use on a project.
+Not all stacks are created equal and there isn't one to rule them all.
+Hopefully you have gathered by all of the above that I truly feel Ionic was the right choice for the project for the user interface and experience.
+Thanks to a great team and leadership within the company, Ionic also seems like it will be around for years to come.

+In my next article, I'll go into detail about why I chose Ionic's support of ReactJS to organize the source code and design patterns.